Updated:

 Sales and Marketing Strategy

 The marketing department will advertise using both traditional and digital approaches.
-It is important to note that the digital approach will be the main advertising platform due to the fact that it is more affordable (Lu, Shi and Huang, 2018; Yoo-Nah, Kim and Youn, 2018).
+It is important to note that the digital approach will be the main advertising platform due to the fact that it is more affordable (Lu, Shi and Huang, 2018; Yoo-Nah, Kim, and Youn, 2018).
 The menu price will be aligned to the industry standard and will range from $10 to $40 per show.
 Additionally, the restaurants will determine the rate for their meals and beverages.
 It should be noted that the service will be distributed in purely in digital form.
 This is through the Fun Times mobile application.

 The launch strategy will revolve around heavy social media campaigns and TV and radio advertisements.
-There will be various sales tactics like discounts, get a glass of wine and so forth for the users.
+There will be various sales tactics like discounts, getting a glass of wine, and so forth for the users.
 The brand development of the business will be determined first by engaging with the clients to get feedback and then incorporating the same to ensure that the brand is perceived well in the market (Latapi, Jóhannsdóttir and Davídsdóttir, 2019).
-Further, in order to avoid a reactive pattern in regards to competitors, the management will analyse each situation individually before taking action.
+Further, in order to avoid a reactive pattern in regards to competitors, the management will analyze each situation individually before taking action.
 Overall, it is believed that there is significant growth potential for the company.
 This is tied to the fact that there is a need for fast and reliable information on fun activities in their areas.
 It is expected that the expansion of the business will go hand in hand with demand for the quality entertainment joints as well.

 Finance and Funding Plans

 It should be noted that the business will require a start-up capital of approximately $150,000.
 It is expected that the founder will contribute $50,000 into the venture.
 A maximum of two investors will be sought and offered equity in exchange of funding the business.
 The offer will not exceed 49% equity, thereby, ensuring that the founder is the majority owner of the company.
 In the event that the investors cannot be secured, a loan will be taken from the bank.
 Due to this, the company will be average geared with the debt to equity ratio being average.
 Critically, equity investors will be given an option to sell their shares after five years of the business being in operation.
 The offer to sell shares will first be made to the partners through the Board before other stakeholders are invited to purchase.
 It should be noted that in the first year of trading, the management will focus on using marketing activities to make the mobile app visible within the market.
 This also touches on pricing strategy due to the fact that the amount of money people spend to buy the app should be more than enough to help the business record profits but significantly less to ensure its affordable to the target audience (Shaw, 2020).
-The appendix section of the business plan contains the financial projections.
+The below section of the business plan contains the financial projections.

 Table 1: Total Assets in Percentage